Evina88/HELLOWORLDAUTOS/README.md

     // From now on when we create an object we need to pass these parameters to the constructor during the instantiation.

+2nd commit: class Truck with the extra property $engine

+~ Inheritance is another pillar of OOP.
+It allows us to create new blueprints of objects, based on existing objects.

+~ Ancestor and descendant relationship is also called a base-class and derived class relationship.

+	To inherit everything we use the word extends.
+	In order to use the constructor of the base-class inside the constructor of the descendant class, we use this notation: the name of the object, then two colons and the name of the method that we want to call.

+ 	ex.
+	  	class Truck extends Vehicle {
+	  		function __construct($make, ..., $engine) {
+        			Vehicle::__construct($make, $model, $year, $mileage, $price, $image);
+	   		}
+		 }
+~ Create property $engine for Truck

+ 	// declare it inside the class
+	 	ex. var $engine;

+ 	// initialize it in the constructor ex. $this->engine = $engine;

+    // it is already passed as an argument to the Truck constructor above